Thank you to all those who joined us in Brussels & online on 4 June. Replays will be available soon.

 Since 2016 he has provided consulting services focusing on digital strategy.
 Since 2018 he has held the position of CIO at AXIATA Celcom, a telecommunications provider in Malaysia.

-Alexandro Paterakis
+Alexandros Paterakis

 Deputy CEO – Executive Board Member of Digital & Advanced Services, PPC Group